 - The Consu from the Old Man's War Universe have created the sentient race Obin without a sense of consciousness.
 Even though it turns out the Consu considers lacking consciousness to be an ideal state of being, the fact that they never told the Obin this little fact, and treated the Obin like a bunch of irritating insects who should stop asking questions definitely qualifies them as neglectful.

 - The Jaghut themselves weren't slacking off either.
-Known for having created some other races just for fun (they didn't need them for anything in particular), some of those sentient or semi-sentient killing machines ( the Boles, the Nachts), they then just up and left them to do whatever they pleased, which includes looking for new things to hate and kill because, well, that's what the do best.
+Known for having created some other races just for fun (they didn't need them for anything in particular), some of those sentient or semi-sentient killing machines (the Boles, the Nachts), they then just up and left them to do whatever they pleased, which includes looking for new things to hate and kill because, well, that's what they do best.

-- Your Honour, for unbelievable negligence, incredible incompetence, blinding hypocrisy, and a refusal to take any responsiblity at all for crimes, misdemeanors, or even basic sapient decency, the prosecution requests that The Ancients of the Stargate Verse be assessed the maximum civil and criminal penalties available under the law.
+- Your Honor, for unbelievable negligence, incredible incompetence, blinding hypocrisy, and a refusal to take any responsiblity at all for crimes, misdemeanors, or even basic sapient decency, the prosecution requests that The Ancients of the Stargate-verse be assessed the maximum civil and criminal penalties available under the law.
 A summary of their deeds and lack thereof is as follows:

 - Refuse to help normal people ascend to Energy Beings save on their own merits, and punish those who do.
 Fair enough, but they also won't allow anyone who ascends to help mortals, bringing down the banhammer at the slightest sign of rule-breaking.

-- Directly responsible for the creation of two horribly powerful, ravenous, immensely destructive beings (the Replicators and the Wraith).
-To their credit they attempted to stop them, but after those efforts failed they ascended and left their messes behind for someone else to clean.
+- Directly responsible for the creation of two horribly powerful, ravenous, immensely destructive beings (the Pegasus Replicators and the Wraith).
+After exterminating their mistakes, they chose to ascend.
+Rather than use their ascended knowledge to fix the problems they had created they left their monstrous creations to slaughter countless millions of lives.

 - Your Honor, I must note that important evidence has recently emerged with regard to the creation of the Wraith.
 It has come the prosecution's attention that the Wraith came about due to an experiment to achieve Immortality.
 Unwilling to test the process on themselves or their fellow Ancients, the researchers instead used a "lesser" species: humans.
 The majority of the test subjects did not survive the transformation.
 When it became clear that the survivors could only sustain themselves by feeding on the life force of humans or (more importantly in the researchers' eyes) Ancients, they imprisoned the newly-created Wraith and planned their extermination, which was prevented by the Wraith escaping and killing their captors.
 The Wraith Queen Alabaster and Teyla Emmagan, descended from human-Wraith hybridization experiments, can both testify to genetic memories of these events.
 The Wraith Old One is the only known survivor of the original Wraith and could also confirm through firsthand knowledge, but is unlikely to recognize the validity of this court and more likely to see it as a snack.

 - It should also be noted that, in their war with the Wraith that lasted thousands of years, the Ancients with all of their superior technology never bothered to look for a way for Wraith and humans to coexist.
 Yet in a matter of mere years, a combined research group of Tau'ri and Wraith have developed an experimental retrovirus that allows a human to be fed upon by a Wraith without any permanent damage at all.
 Preliminary field tests have demonstrated that it works in at least some humans, with wider trials planned in the immediate future.
+Not only that, but some were able to genetically modify Wraith so they need not feed on humans at all.
 Had the Ancients been willing to even consider possibilities other than a war of extermination, billions of lives could well have been saved.

-- One of the aforementioned Always Chaotic Evil beings managed to learn how to ascend and attempted to use the Ancient knowledge for his own benefit.
-The Ancients responded by only partially de-ascending him, leaving him with all the Ancient knowledge and some of the powers (including being impossible to properly kill), and not only didn't bother to fix their mess but, again, punished anyone else of their kind who tried to fix it.
+- One of the aforementioned Always Chaotic Evil beings managed to ascend and attempted to use the Ancient knowledge for his own benefit.
+Because his ascension had been aided by another the Ancients responded by only partially de-ascending him, leaving him with all of his knowledge (as well as being effectively unkillable).

 - The justification given for their constant absence is not wanting to involve themselves with mortal affairs, believing they do not possess the right to wield such power in such a way.
 Yet when the Ori, beings comparable to the Ancients to whom they should have no such restrictions, set their sights on the Milky Way galaxy they are allowed to just waltz in on a technicality.
 In addition, they are perfectly willing to break this non-interference clause when their own well-being is at stake, sending Morgan Le Fay to stop Merlin (who at the time was descended and should have been out-of-bounds) when he made a device capable of killing ascended beings.

 - Decided to ignore any and all precautions regarding the safeguard of their technology, or leave any kind of warning regarding their technology, even when clearly having the power to manipulate the physical environment to do so.
-This extends to the Ancient Library of Knowledge and the Destiny Chair, both of which are designed to kill their users.
+This extends to the Ancient Library of Knowledge and the Destiny Chair, both of which are designed so that if the users aren't pure Ancient, it kills them.

-- Furthermore, there is evidence that the Ancients were effectively incompetent, as they 1) were not able to cure a plague which a Goa'uld symbiote is able to cure with no side-effects, 2) were not able to utilise their own technology to go back into time, instead, creating a time loop/trap for other races to discover, 3) were not able to defeat either the Wraith or the Replicators even though the 'primitive' Tau'ri were able to, and 4) were not able to hold Atlantus after being given control of it back again, because of their arrogance and general incompetence.
+- Furthermore, there is evidence that the Ancients were effectively incompetent, as they a) were not able to cure a plague which a Goa'uld symbiote is able to cure with no side effects, b) were not able to utilize their own technology to go back into time, instead creating a time loop/trap for other races to discover, c) were not able to defeat either the Wraith or the Replicators even though the "primitive" Tau'ri were able to, and d) were not able to hold Atlantis after being given control of it back again, because of their arrogance and general incompetence.

 - So, the prosecution suggests we extend the verdict to Guilty, guilty, hypocritical Lawful Stupid Energy Being scumbags.
 Thankfully, the Ancients turned out to be so neglectful they actually left behind the keys to creating the sangra'al, a device capable of destroying themselves.
 All in favor of capital punishment?